hanawrezaei/neural-network-from-scratch/README.md

 - **Live Training Simulation:** Demonstrates the loss converging over epochs dynamically inside Jupyter Notebook.

 ## How to Run
-1. Download the notebook file: `neural-network-from-scratch (1).ipynb`
+1. Download the notebook file: `single_neuron.ipynb`
 2. Open it using Jupyter Notebook or VS Code to see the live execution.